box/box-developer-changelog/content/2025/10-23-new-ai-models.md

 * [Mistral Small 3.1][mistral-small]
 * [Claude Haiku 4.5][claude-haiku]

-Also, [OpenAI GPT 5][gpt-5] is now the default model for Box AI (Box AI for Hubs, Box AI for Documents, and Box AI for Notes Q&A).
+Additionally, [OpenAI GPT 5][gpt-5] is now the default model for Box AI (Box AI for Hubs, Box AI for Documents, and Box AI for Notes Q&A).

 <!-- more -->